August 15, 2024

 Trevor Gardiner

-If you’re a startup founder or HR professional in Ireland, offering a competitive benefits package is crucial for attracting and retaining top talent.
+If you’re a startup founder or HR professional in Ireland, offering a competitive benefits package is crucial to attract and retain top talent.

 Although offering benefits may seem like an added cost, it can save you money in the long run by helping you:

-Irish startups usually offer two types of benefits to employees:
+As an Irish startup owner, you can offer two types of benefits to your employees:

 If you run a startup, these are the government-mandated benefits you’re legally required to provide to your employees.

-A PRSA is a flexible, long-term private pension plan that allows employees to save for retirement independently of their employer’s scheme.
+A PRSA is a flexible, long-term private pension plan that allows your employees to save for retirement independently of the pension scheme you offer.

-If you don’t offer a workplace pension scheme or make your employees wait more than six months to join one, you must provide them access to at least one standard PRSA.
+If you don’t offer an occupational pension scheme or make your employees wait more than six months to join one, you must provide them access to at least one standard PRSA.

 You must give them this access within six months of their start date.
 However, you’re not required to contribute to their PRSA.

-Employers are responsible for deducting PRSI from employees' paychecks and making contributions based on their salary.
+You’re responsible for deducting PRSI from your employees' paychecks and making contributions based on their salary.

-• Employee contributions: Employees aged 16 and over must contribute 4% of their income if they earn over €352 per week.
+Employee contributions: All your employees aged 16 and over must contribute 4.1% of their income if they earn over €352 per week.

 Statutory sick pay is the mandated minimum pay you must provide, at 70% of your employee’s normal weekly wage, up to a maximum of €110 per day.

-In 2024, employees have the right to 5 days of sick leave per year.
-This sick leave entitlement will increase to 7 days in 2025 and 10 days in 2026.
+In 2025, employees have the right to 7 days of sick leave per year.
+This sick leave entitlement will increase to 10 days in 2026.

-Many employers offer paid leave beyond Ireland’s statutory minimum, usually adding four to eight extra days.
-Giving employees additional days off or the option to receive extra leaves by sacrificing a portion of their salary is a great way to make your benefits package more appealing.
+You can also offer paid leave beyond Ireland’s statutory minimum by adding four to eight extra days.
+Giving your employees additional days off or receiving extra leaves by sacrificing a portion of their salary is a great way to make your benefits package more appealing.

-• Parent’s leave: 7 weeks unpaid leave per parent during the first two years of the child’s life (increasing to 9 weeks from August 2024).
+Parent’s leave: 9 weeks unpaid leave per parent during the first two years of the child’s life.

-Employers offer these additional benefits on top of employees’ regular pay to support their health and financial well-being.
+You can offer these additional benefits on top of your employees’ regular pay to support their health and financial well-being.

-Employers typically pay part or all of the employee’s health insurance premium, with the remaining costs covered by employees through payroll deductions.
+You typically pay part or all of your employee’s health insurance premium while your employees cover the remaining costs through payroll deductions.

 Want to offer affordable group health insurance to your Irish employees?